Nandusasikumar1/ObjectTracker/README.md

   """ Use the class method label_instance to return all the changes during the current execution of the program.
- It must be called in order to create 'changes.json' file .Changes in previous executions will be stored in 'changes.json' file"""
+ It must be called in order to create 'changes.json' file and it should be called only after making all the changes.Changes in previous executions will be stored in 'changes.json' file"""

  print(TrackerDict.label_instance())